A Survey of Reasoning and Agentic Systems in Time Series with Large Language Models: Background and Taxonomy

 \subsection{Reasoning Topology}

-We identify three mutually exclusive reasoning topologies, corresponding to minimal structural tests over the reasoning trace: direct reasoning, linear chain reasoning, and branch-structured reasoning (as illustrated in Figure~\ref{fig:reasoning_topology}).
+We identify three mutually exclusive reasoning topologies, corresponding to minimal structural tests over the reasoning trace $\mathcal{Z}$: direct reasoning, linear chain reasoning, and branch-structured reasoning (as illustrated in Figure~\ref{fig:reasoning_topology}).
 These topologies form a spectrum of increasing complexity: from direct reasoning with a single step, to linear chains of sequential steps, to branch-structured reasoning that supports in-trajectory exploration, reconnection, and feedback.
 This progression highlights how reasoning can evolve from simple one-shot inference to richer temporal analysis that coordinates among alternative paths.

-\paragraph{Direct Reasoning.} Direct reasoning denotes the simplest form of execution: a single-step inference or tool call without any intermediate reasoning traces.
+\paragraph{Direct Reasoning.} Direct reasoning denotes the simplest form of execution: a single-step inference or tool call without any intermediate reasoning traces (i.e., $\mathcal{Z} = \emptyset$).
+Mathematically, the model approximates the conditional distribution directly:

 The model jumps directly from input to output, producing a forecast, classification, or anomaly label without decomposing the problem or iterating over solutions.
 Such execution may be implicit, with internal reasoning hidden within the model’s parameters, or minimal, with only the final output exposed.
 Direct reasoning is commonly used as a baseline or reference point, since it maximizes efficiency and requires no orchestration overhead, but it also limits interpretability, robustness to errors, and adaptability to complex or multi-stage tasks.
 Despite these limitations, direct reasoning remains prevalent in practice for straightforward forecasting benchmarks, anomaly detection pipelines, or descriptive question answering when transparency and intermediate supervision are not required.

+\paragraph{Linear Chain Reasoning.} Linear chain reasoning extends beyond direct inference by introducing a sequence of reasoning steps $\mathcal{Z} = (z_1, z_2, \dots, z_k)$ arranged in a straight path.
+Each step depends on the output of the previous one, forming a logical progression such as step-by-step forecasting, causal analysis, or explanation.
+Formally, the generation process factors as: